VakhoKontridze/VCore/Documentation/Networking/URLSession Examples.md

 ## Intro

-This document provides examples of network requests made using `URLSession` following the principles of "CLEAN Gateways," as discussed elsewhere.
+This document provides examples of network requests made using `URLSession` following the principles of "Interactors and Gateways" as discussed elsewhere.

 ## Simple Request